DivyanshiK179/2400100100179-S4-B1-Python/README.md

 # 2400100100179-S4-B1-Python
 This is the our first repository.
-This is my first commit.
+This is our tool based class in which we will learn python full stack.
 The project is based on react and django.